 Knowing the location of users, employees and company assets is becoming a vital part of many businesses in order to act efficiently and make informed decisions.
 From helping customers locate relevant amenities (e.g. Foursquare, Tripadvisor) to logistics companies optimising delivery routes (UPS, Hermes), location, spatial data and digital mapping are playing a pivotal role in these business functions.
 As such, accuracy and precision are crucial.

 At the Geovation Hub, our aim is to help startups leverage the latest in geospatial technologies and data.
 We do this through the Geovation Programme, our location-based startup accelerator.
 During the first six months of the Programme, participants develop their ideas to prototype stage with full technical and developer support from experienced software engineers.
 Participants benefit from £10,000 of funding and commit to spending twenty hours per week on their project.
 At this point, the prototype is assessed for its commercial viability.
 If decided it has, the following six months are spent creating a product and launching it, assisted with a further £10,000 funding.

-Innovation Developer at Geovation, James Millner, talks about one of the startups he’s been working with, and how he’s helping them to build their product…
+Innovation Developer at Geovation, James Millner, talks about the work he’s been doing with Flock, and how he’s helping them to build their product…

 Find out more and apply at geovation.uk/programme

 Applications for the next intake of the Programme will open in July 2017.